-The minimum schedule that can be configured in the Cloud Sync GUI is 5 minutes.
+The minimum schedule that can be configured in Cloud Sync is 5 minutes.

 13. What happens if I delete my Cloud Sync relationship?

 14. What happens if I delete something from my source server?
 Is it removed from the target too?

 By default, if you have an active Cloud Sync replication relationship, the item deleted on the source server is not deleted from the target during the next synchronization.
 However there is an option in the sync settings for each relationship, where you can define that Cloud Sync will delete files in the target location if they were deleted from the source.

 15. What happens if I delete something from my target?
 Is it removed from my source too?